Dacili/NgRx/README.md

 }>()
 );
 ```
-Check also different types of reducers, also without or with params.
+Check also different types of reducers, also without or with params.   ***Notice that you will need ONLY ONE REDUCER per state!!!***  So in the main AppState, you have 3 states, meaning that 3 reducers are enough.
 In **app.module.ts** add these:
 ```
 StoreModule.forRoot({
       userState: performLogin_Reducer,
       counterState: counter_Reducer,
     }),

+// here it knows that this feature is actually for usersState, because when we were creating feature we provided that state interface
 StoreModule.forFeature(usersFeatureKey, users_Reducer),

 EffectsModule.forRoot([UsersEffects]),
 ```
 This userState, counterState ***MUST BE THE SAME NAME, AS WE HAVE SPECIFIED IN THE MAIN STATE***